escodebar/trainings/slides.md

 https://escodebar.github.io/trainings/git/

 Notes:
-* Handy for clicking on links or copy-paste code
+* The sildes are handy for clicking on links or copy-paste code
-* You might press "s" to get the speaker notes
+* You might press "s" to get the speaker notes, but don't do that during the training, as it will spoil a few jokes
-* With "o" you get an overview of the slides
+* With "o" you get an overview of the slides for faster navigation
-* The URL indicates the slide number (for asking questions)
+* The URL indicates the slide number (handy for asking questions)

 ---